 ARCHITECTURAL LEGISLATION

-COURSE OBJECTIVES: To make students familiar with the role and importance of Legal

-Framework in designing the Built Environment for orderly growth of Human Settlements.
+COURSE OBJECTIVES: To make students familiar with the role and importance of Legal Framework in designing the Built Environment for orderly growth of Human Settlements.

-• Understand the Legal Framework in Architectural Practice.
+COURSE OUTCOMES: Student will be able to understand the Legal Framework in Architectural Practice.